FAQ's for the Tutee

-Once your Tutor/Coach Request Form.rtf ( 198kB) is received, the Office of Academic Support will begin the process to match a peer tutor to your needs.
+Once your peer tutor request is received (email CDLAcademic.Support@esc.edu for the form), the Office of Academic Support will begin the process to match a peer tutor to your needs.
 If a match exists, the assignment takes place immediately.
 If no match exists, the process could take a bit longer.

 Note: You will need Adobe Acrobat Reader to read this file.
 If Acrobat Reader is not installed on your computer, you can download it for free from Adobe.
 If you are unable to use the file, please contact CDLAcademic.Support@esc.edu for assistance.

 - What if a peer tutor cannot be found, what do I do?

 If we are unable to match a peer tutor to your request, the Office of Academic Support will make every effort to find a peer tutor or suggest other college resources to help you with your course.
 Students are always encouraged to check with their instructor and other classmates as they may be able to help as well.